 Now go to the Insert Menu and select Hyperlink.

 Now add your URL link to the Link To field.

-Past your link and click OK.
+Paste your link and click OK.
 I have used this URL as an example. https://justpublishingadvice.com/book-promotion-links-you-probably-dont-know-about/

-However, you should add a note below the image to let readers know that it is a clickable link.
+However, you should add a note below the image to let readers know it is a clickable link.

 First, insert and size your image.
 Again, use the Insert Menu and click Photo.

 Now, click to select your image, then select Hyperlink from the Insert Menu.
 Now add your link to the Link To field.